Lowcountry Photography and a little Civil War History

 Thus, the intriging tales begin when Union Forces quickly capture the Confederate forts that protect Port Royal Sound.

 In a state of panic, wealthy owners fled in what became known as the Great Beaufort Skedaddle of 1861.
 In fact, they left everything except what they could carry.
 But, rather than burn the town, Union forces occupied the area.
 They quickly repurposed the mansions as offices, hospitals, and military quarters.
 And, the occupation would last until the end of the Civil War.
 Later, some of the planters got their houses back, one way or another.
-But from then on, life in Beaufort would never be the same and through it all, there’s some pretty incredible stories.
+But from then on, life in Beaufort would never be the same and through it all, there are some pretty incredible stories.

 For instance, the walking tour passes the grave of Robert Smalls and the mansion that he purchased and lived in as a free person.
 Wynn is a big fan of Robert Smalls, wrote an essay about his life, and this becomes one of the most intriguing stories of the tour.

 Let me explain.
 Robert Smalls was born a slave and had no formal education.
-Still, his intellectual brillance led to remarkable success in life.
+Still, his intellectual brilliance led to remarkable success in life.
 First, he saved enough money to purchase his freedom.
 Then, he led a daring escape from Charleston by sea.
 This led him to present a case for emancipation before President Abraham Lincoln.
 Throughout the war, he served as the civilian captain of a ship and fought in 17 battles.
 Later, he served 5 terms in the U.S. House of Representatives.
-With all of this, one of his greatest legacies is that he pushed for education of all people, black and white.
+With all of this, one of his greatest legacies is that he pushed for the education of all people, black and white.

 Eventually, Robert Smalls purchased the same home at 511 Prince Street in Beaufort where he had lived as a slave.

-After a two hour tour of the Historic District, tired feet need a rest.
+After a two-hour tour of the Historic District, tired feet need a rest.
 And, the Henry C. Chambers Waterfront Park is the best place to go.
 Dine at one of many restaurants or order take-out for a picnic.
 There, you’ll find a spectacular view of the Beaufort River and marina.

 In fact, I finished dinner just in time for the photography tour.
 To save time and get to the best locations, photographers often make arrangements with local guides.
 This is especially good for beginners since guides often offer assistance with composition and camera settings.
 Don and Ruth at Beaufort Photography Tours are the best!
 And, to make it even more special, my long-time friend Renita Berry joined us on the tour.